 Some time after that I asked another Slovak friend, Zuzana, to see if she could track anything down about the poem.
 She found out the author but otherwise hit dead-ends everywhere she turned.
 I wanted to publish it in Lutheran Forum but had no idea how to manage the international rights.
 So the poem went to sleep again.

-In the past year I’ve been immersing myself in Slovak history and gradually relearning the language as I work on a book, and so it’s no surprise that Matka Alžbeta called out to me once again.
+In the past year I’ve been immersing myself in Slovak history and gradually relearning the language as I work on my memoir, and so it’s no surprise that Matka Alžbeta called out to me once again.
 I don’t think she’s content tucked away in a virtual folder anymore.
 It was time to offer her freely to any takers without subscription or firewall.
 I hope her terrible and beautiful story will bless many more; she’s certainly been a blessing to me.